Kuaaaly/backend-engineer-test/README.md

 ## Run it

 ### Run via Docker
-Running this code with Docker should simpler and faster. _Obviously, you should have Docker installed._
+Running this code with Docker should be easier and faster. _Obviously, you should have Docker installed._
 1. Build:
 ```
 docker build -t kuaaaly/backend-engineer-test:0.1 https://github.com/Kuaaaly/backend-engineer-test.git